 WE'VE PUT TOGETHER A LIST OF 10 BOOKS FOR YOU THAT WE THINK HAVE A LITTLE SOMETHING FOR EVERYONE.
-Our moods and emotions are all over the place these days, so pick something that resonates with how you're feeling, cozy up with a glass of vino, and dive into one of these picks from our April list...
+Our moods and emotions are all over the place these days, so pick something that resonates with how you're feeling and dive into one of these picks from our April list...

 (The luxury of browsing in a bookstore or library is something we have to put on hold for a while but fortunately, there are many other options for reading and getting books.
 For example, most books may be downloaded to a Kindle, Nook, Apple Books, or other reading platforms.
 Use the Libby app